Hobbyists & Industry luminaries alike learn on every visit

 - Chicago, Illinois

 A. Hi Chris.
-You sound like a smart guy and a fast learner, but I still have to preface this by saying that such a problem should be addressed by an experienced plating consultant, not an "ultra novice" trying to manage a "not so cooperative" plating shop :-)
+Your postings prove you're a smart guy and fast learner, but I think such a problem would be best addressed by an experienced plating consultant, not an "novice" trying to manage a "not so cooperative" plating shop.
+If your company can retain a consultant for a few days, the "not so cooperative" shop will usually change their ways because they can't snow people who know as much as they do :-)

 Ideally you would use a DSA (dimensionally stable anode) made of platinum-clad niobium or possibly platinum clad titanium.
 Shops who plate aluminum alloy wheels will probably be familiar with these.
 The platinum will not de-plate or oxidize to useless as most other metals will, and the nickel values would come from the solution and the other nickel anodes.
-But these are very expensive and, since this is development work, I would try a nickel anode for starters ... but it will melt away on you.
-It must be connected to the anode bus bar; for development work a alligator clip jumper cable might do.
+But these are very expensive and, since this is development work, I would try a nickel anode for starters ... but it will dissolve away on you and need to be replaced.
+It must be connected to the anode bus bar; for development work an alligator clip jumper cable might do.

 Electroplating occurs in accord with Faraday's Law: for every two electrons, one ion of nickel in solution will deposit as a nickel atom.
-The basic problem is that electricity sort of takes the path of least resistance, and those nickel ions don't make it all the way to the inside of the part, but are captured by high points, closer areas, etc. Get any nickel anode (not just nickel material, but connected to anodic current) into that recess and you'll get plating there.
+The basic problem is that electricity sort of takes the path of least resistance, and most nickel ions don't make it all the way to the inside of the part, but are captured by high points, closer areas, etc. Get an anode (connected to anodic current) into that recess and you get plating there.
 Optimizing the thickness distribution will probably be work though.

 Regards,